eSolia/blog.esolia.pro/README.md

 # blog.esolia.pro

-This doc site is built and based on [`lume`](https://lume.land/), the "static site generator" for `deno`, and is hosted on [Netlify](https://netlify.com) as static files.
+This blog site is built and based on [`lume`](https://lume.land/), the "static site generator" for `deno`, and is hosted on [Netlify](https://netlify.com) as static files.
 In comparison to a database-driven site such as Wordpress, static sites are secure and high-performance.

 This site is intended to share blog articles from eSolia Inc, such as: